shauryajauhari/shauryajauhari.github.io/_posts/2020-07-16-quality_control.markdown

 <h2> Visual Inspection of Results</h2>

 <p> The results are available as raw data (text file) and a formatted HTML visualization file.
-While both the formats can be downloaded, via the specific icon link, the former could be visualized in the galaxy interface.
+While both the formats can be downloaded, via the specific icon link, the former could be visualized in the Galaxy interface.
 The latter has to be explicitly opened in a web-browser to peruse.</p>

 <p align="left">
   <img width="500" src="/assets/img/rawDataResults.png">